-In a recent survey by EY, 81% of respondents agree that data should be at the heart of all decisions.
-The concern is which is the better decision-making tool – data or analytics-driven decision making?
+In a recent survey by EY, 81% of respondents agreed that data should be at the heart of all decisions.
+The concern is which is the better decision-making tool – data or analytics-driven decision-making?
 And what’s the difference?

-Data-driven decision making refers to the process of making business decisions with an emphasis on a quantitative approach.
-The volume of product sold and the volume customers are purchasing.
+Data-driven decision-making refers to the process of making business decisions with an emphasis on a quantitative approach.
+The volume of products sold and the volume customers are purchasing.
 It relies on number crunching and data processing to produce number-based information.
 The data can be used to generate foretelling outcomes but is assumed that all historical trends will become future outcomes.

-This data is more related to numbers in, and numbers out and typically are generated around financial reporting.
-This style of reporting although raising confidence in its origin fails to provide quality decision-making for the future due to the lack of variables being included.
+This data is more related to numbers in and numbers out and typically is generated around financial reporting.
+This style of reporting, although raising confidence in its origin, fails to provide quality decision-making for the future due to the lack of variables being included.

 However, analytics support predictive modelling and is defined as the detection and communication of meaningful trends in data.
 The analytics-driven decision-making takes decisions one step further than data and provides a view of multiple layers for consideration in predictive modelling.